+Do you believe in Magic?
+I hope so, because I believe I’d like to get to know you!
 I am a really special breed of rabbit—a Rex—that many people have never even seen!
 Rex rabbits are sometimes called Velveteen Rabbits.
 That’s because we have thick, plush fur that feels just like velvet.
 No other rabbit breed has this kind of fur, and—not to brag or anything—some people think that makes us very special.
-My fur is shiny and jet black, and my foster mom thinks I am cute as a button!
+My fur is shiny and jet black, and my foster mom tells me I am cute as can be!

-I am the product of a pair of bunnies whose owner did not know about the importance of spay/neuter.
+I am the product of a pair of rabbits whose owner did not know about the importance of spay/neuter.
 Before she knew it, this woman had more bunnies than she was able to take care of.
-As ACDC’s rabbit director will tell you, rabbits reproduce like, um, rabbits, and it’s very hard to find good homes for all of them.
+As ACDC’s rabbit director will tell you, rabbits reproduce like, um, rabbits, and it’s very hard to find enough good homes.

 Please learn about proper rabbit care before deciding to adopt.
 Rabbits are NOT easy, low maintenance, “starter” pets!
 To learn more, check out the website www.rabbit.org and the book, House Rabbit Handbook, by Marinell Harriman.

 ACDC’s rabbit director can also provide you with a packet of rabbit care information.
 You may contact her at email@example.com.

 Your message has been sent to Animal Coalition of Delaware County, Inc..

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.